German Cooperation Focal Area Sustainable Economic Development

-The Programme “Promoting Needs-based Technical and Vocational Education and Training and Youth Employment in Nigeria” also known as Skills Development for Youth Employment – SKYE, is a four-year programme which commenced in June 2018.
+The project “Promoting Needs-based Technical and Vocational Education and Training and Youth Employment in Nigeria” also known as Skills Development for Youth Employment – SKYE, is a five-year project which commenced in May 2018.
 SKYE is funded by German Ministry for Economic Cooperation and Development (BMZ) and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

-The objective of SKYE is to increase the prospects of income-generating employment for Nigerian youth between the ages of 15 and 35 in the selected sectors of agriculture, construction and the occupational field of industrial mechanics.
+The objective of SKYE is to increase the prospects of gainful employment for Nigerian youth aged between 15 and 35 and for returnees in the selected sectors of the economy.

-Through the promotion of needs-based technical and vocational education and training, the Programme addresses the supply and demand sides of the integrated employment approach by focusing on improving the quality of TVET in the labour-intensive construction and agriculture sectors, and by promoting public and private stakeholder dialogues about TVET.
-SKYE supports MSMEs and the improvement of the quality of technical and vocational training in the field of industrial mechanics.
-It also seeks to increase the provision of information and advice on opportunities to enter the job market.
+Through the promotion of needs-based technical and vocational education and training, the project addresses the supply and demand sides of the integrated employment approach by focusing on improving the quality of TVET in the labour-intensive sectors, and by promoting public and private stakeholder dialogues about TVET.
+SKYE also seeks to increase the provision of information and advice on opportunities to enter the job market.
 And it offers migration and reintegration support to potential and returning migrants through technical and vocational skills development and entrepreneurial training.

 To increase the prospect of gainful employment of youths in seven focal states across Nigeria, SKYE focuses on five key components.